 Fortunately, many other federal and state measures of labor market activity exist.
 There are multiple well-known and useful alternatives and supplements to the monthly unemployment rate.

-- State Unemployment Programs.
 States generally measure internal unemployment by summing up the number of labor force participants currently receiving unemployment benefits.
 It’s a good measure of unemployed workers who don’t expect to be rehired by their former employers.
-Since unemployment benefits are temporary, it’s an imperfect means of measuring the ranks of long-term unemployed, who continue to look for work after their eligibility for benefits expires.
+But since unemployment benefits are temporary, it’s an imperfect means of measuring the ranks of long-term unemployed, who continue to look for work after their eligibility for benefits expires.

 It’s easy to see how the headline unemployment rate produced by the CPS can be misleading.
 In moments of candor, even the hardworking professionals responsible for producing it each month would tell you that it’s far from perfect for measuring the overall state of the U.S. labor market, let alone the broader U.S. economy.